IFTTT Applets for Ethical SEO & Social Media Automation

 There might be daily tasks you’d like to automate or tasks that performed on one site will require action on other sites as well.

-A daily task could be a tweet you that makes sense daily.
+A daily task could be an update you that makes sense daily.
 For example you could announce your “opening hours”.

 As you probably seen above you can trigger more than one recipe at once.

-When to Use IFTTT When to Refrain from it
+When to use IFTTT and when to refrain from it

 I use IFTTT only sparingly.
 I prefer to know exactly what I’m posting when and where.